syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-With-Images.md

 ---
-title: Working with Images | Syncfusion
+title: Working with Images in .NET Word library | Syncfusion
 description: Learn how to work with images in a Word document using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG
 ---
+# Working with Images

 DocIO provides support for both inline and absolute positioned images.

 * Inline images: The position of the image is constrained to the lines of text on the page.